TimCares/MasterThesis/docs/thesis/experiments/teacher_ablations.typ

 // ),
 //     caption: [
 //       Comparison of ImageNet-1K performance, using CLIP-like zero-shot classification, and training time for various teachers.
-//       *$dagger$* indicates zero-shot, and $-$ indicates no teacher.
+//       $-$ indicates no teacher.
 //     ]
 // ) <imagenet_of_teachers>

 We show a comparison of the retrieval performance between different teacher, and the performance on ImageNet-1K, in @image_text_retrieval_teachers.
 We observe that the choice of the teacher is significant for the performance of the student, especially in the unimodal case.
-We observe a significant reduction across all benchmarks when using Data2Vec2 @data2vec2 as the teacher, and a lower reduction when using DINO @dino.
+We observe a significant reduction across all benchmarks when using Data2Vec2 @data2vec2 as the teacher, and a slight reduction when using DINO @dino.
-For Data2Vec2, we lose up to 12 in the retrieval metrics, and 12.5 percentage points on ImageNet-1K CLIP-like classification, while for DINO, we lose up to 4 percentage points in the retrieval metrics, but gain half a percentage point on ImageNet-1K.
+For Data2Vec2, we lose up to 12 percentage points in the retrieval metrics, and 12.5 percentage points on ImageNet-1K CLIP-like classification, while for DINO, we lose up to 4 percentage points in the retrieval metrics, but gain half a percentage point on ImageNet-1K.

+*Self-Supervised Teachers*\
-We assume that this can be attributed to the different strategies used to train BEiTv2, Data2Vec2, and DINO.
+We assume that the decrease in performance can be attributed to the different strategies used to train BEiTv2, Data2Vec2, and DINO.
-In contrast to Data2Vec2, the architecture and loss of BEiTv2 forces the model to aggregate as much (global) information as possible in the $mono(["I_CLS"])$ token @beitv2, which is the token we predict in the student model.
-Aggregating global information in one token leads to it being less sensitive to smaller regions of the image, which is crucial when we predict the representation of the $mono(["I_CLS"])$ token using the caption of the image.
+In contrast to Data2Vec2, the architecture and loss of BEiTv2 forces the model to aggregate as much (global) information as possible in the $mono(["I_CLS"])$ token @beitv2, which is the token we predict with the student model.
+Aggregating global information in one token leads to it being less sensitive to smaller regions of the image, which is crucial when we predict the representation of the $mono(["I_CLS"])$ token using the caption of the image ($cal(L)^("t2i")_"KD"$ loss).
 Data2Vec2, on the other hand, only includes a small term in the loss that forces the model to aggregate global information in the $mono(["I_CLS"])$ token.
-However, this term has a weight of only 1% of the total loss @data2vec2.
+However, this term has a weight of only 1% w.r.t the total loss @data2vec2.

 For DINO, aggregating global information in the $mono(["I_CLS"])$ token is, similar to BEiTv2, forced by the architecture and the loss function.
-The loss function actually only operates the result for the $mono(["I_CLS"])$ token, forcing the model to push all information to this token.
-This is why we observe a better performance when using DINO compared to Data2Vec2, but still a worse performance compared to BEiTv2.
+The loss function only operates on the representation of the $mono(["I_CLS"])$ token, forcing the model to push all information to this token.
+This is why we observe a better performance when using DINO compared to Data2Vec2.
-We assume this is because DINO only reaches 78.2% accuracy on ImageNet-1K when performing linear evaluation @dino, compared to the 80.1% of BEiTv2 @beitv2.
-So the quality of the representation of the $mono(["I_CLS"])$ token seems to be higher for BEiTv2 than for DINO.
+We assume the performance with DINO is worse than with BEiTv2, because DINO only reaches 78.2% accuracy on ImageNet-1K when performing linear evaluation @dino, compared to the 80.1% of BEiTv2 @beitv2.
+So the quality of the representation for the $mono(["I_CLS"])$ token seems to be higher for BEiTv2 than for DINO.

-It is particularly striking that the performance on ImageNet-1K using CLIP-like zero-shot classification is increasing by over 1 percentage points when using no teacher at all, compared to using Data2Vec2
-(see @image_text_retrieval_teachers).
-We observe this increase even though using no teacher at all is an actual zero-shot application, while when using Data2Vec2, information about ImageNet-1K can leak to the student model (Data2Vec2 has been trained on Imagenet-1K @data2vec2), making it _not_ a zero-shot application.
+*Supervised Teacher*\
+Using a BEiTv2 finetuned on ImageNet-1K also generally leads to a drop in performance, although it is less pronounced than with Data2Vec2.
+However, we observe an increase in image retrieval from text on MSCOCO by around 1.2 percentage points.
+This comparison between self-supervised and supervised teacher, which is now unbiased due to the same model size, reflects our previous findings that using representations from self-supervised models are more beneficial that probability distributions from supervised models.
+Consequently, our approach not only does not rely on labeled data in the end-to-end training process, but also leads to better performance, compared to the method proposed by the authors of SHRe @shre.

+*S-SMKE without Distillation*\
+We further observe that using no knowledge distillation at all, leads, as with Data2Vec2, to a significant drop in performance.
+This shows that guiding the alignment with knowledge distillation is crucial for the performance of S-SMKE.
+However, as we can see when comparing this performance with the Data2Vec2 teacher, the advantage of using knowledge distillation can only be exploited when the teacher's representation of the $mono(["I_CLS"])$ aggregates as much global information as possible.